UCL-ARC/cloudlabs/serverless-app/HowTo.md

-# How to run this example
+# How to run this example - 4 Steps
 This assumes you followed the initial set up steps in the [Introduction](../Introduction.md) (None of the below will work if you haven't)

-# Before you start - Get the Code from this repo
+## Before you start - Get the Code from this repo
 - Clone this repository, or download it as a ZIP file.
 - Open a command line terminal and go to the cloned/downloaded ```cloudlabs``` directory
 - go into the folder ```serverless-app```

 # Step 1 - Set Environment Variable for Terraform
-The name for the DynamoDB database and the media/image S3 bucket are used by the JavaScript lambda functions and need to be set *** before *** you build the infrastructure.
+The name for the example DynamoDB database and the example media/image S3 bucket are used by the JavaScript lambda functions and need to be set *** before *** you build the infrastructure.

 ## Setting the Environment Variables on a Mac using ZSH or BASH shells